 Here are some examples of the routes you can fly from 6,200 points (or in Business Class for 15,500 points, which nets you five flights instead):

 ANA is Virgin Australia’s newest airline partner.
-You can now spend 78,000 Velocity Points + fees and taxes to fly between Sydney and Tokyo in Business Class, one-way.
-However, you need to call Velocity to make the booking as ANA rewards aren’t available on the Virgin Australia website yet.
+You can spend 78,000 Velocity Points + fees and taxes to fly between Sydney or Perth and Tokyo in Business Class, one-way.
+The best availability for this route is usually within 2 weeks of departure.

 ANA Boeing 787-9 Business Class rear cabin